 Here’s what that could look like.
 Imagine you run an online fitness gear store:

-• Customer lands on your website – You need a gateway that integrates with your eCommerce platform.
+- A customer lands on your website: You need a gateway that integrates with your ecommerce platform.

-• They opt in for a monthly protein shake subscription – Recurring billing and tokenization become essential.
+- They opt in for a monthly protein shake subscription: Recurring billing and tokenization become essential.
+Tokenization allows the card data to be securely stored without the merchant incurring the liability risk for PCI compliance.

 Security should never be an afterthought.
 Look for: